Stew-McD/T-reX/README.md

-# WasteAndMaterialFootprint
+# T-reX: tracking 'waste' and other materials to try to advance the 'circular economy' (formerly "WasteAndMaterialFootprint)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10431181.svg)](https://doi.org/10.5281/zenodo.10431180)

 A program for Life Cycle Assessment (LCA) calculations of supply chain waste and material footprints.

 Soon to be a paper, hopefully.
-The manuscript has its own github repo [here](https://github.com/Stew-McD/WasteAndMaterialFootprint-publication)
+The manuscript has its own github repo [here](https://github.com/Stew-McD/T-reX-publication)

 ## Documentation

-The documentation is available as a [website](https://wasteandmaterialfootprint.readthedocs.io/en/latest/).
-Also, as a  [pdf](https://wasteandmaterialfootprint.readthedocs.io/_/downloads/en/latest/pdf/).
+The documentation is available as a [website](https://T-reX.readthedocs.io/en/latest/).
+Also, as a  [pdf](https://T-reX.readthedocs.io/_/downloads/en/latest/pdf/).

 The documentation is still under development, but the code is well documented and there is a full API reference.